dennisonbertram/mcp-ethers-v6/README.md

 ### Wallet Operations
 - `generateWallet`: Generate a new Ethereum wallet with a random private key
+- `loadWallet`: Load an existing wallet from a private key for the current session
 - `checkWalletExists`: Check if a wallet is configured (without exposing private keys)
 - `getWalletBalance`: Get the native token balance of a wallet
 - `getWalletTransactionCount`: Get the number of transactions sent from a wallet